 98.9% of hhts2/hhAC ovarioles contain multi-chambered cysts.
 Branching of the fusome occurs closer to the anterior end of the germarium than in wild type.

 Using temperature shifts to 29oC, a dependence of mitosis in the ovariole on hh function has been demonstrated.

 Loss of function at the restrictive temperature causes severe disruption of early eye discs.
 Clones generated during the L1 stage show defects in both the eye disc proper and the peripodial membrane.

-fates in the dorsal cuticle (dorsal denticles, smooth cuticle and thick hairs respectively) are missing and are replaced by excess 4o
+When hh function is inactivated at 6 hours after egg laying in hhts2 embryos, the 1o-3o fates in the dorsal cuticle (dorsal denticles, smooth cuticle and thick hairs respectively) are missing and are replaced by excess 4o fates (fine hairs).

 Flies raised at the restrictive temperature of 30oC during the third instar larval stage lack the entire medial domain of the dorsal head, including the ocelli, interocellar cuticle, and the ocellar, postvertical and interocellar bristles.
 This is replaced by the ridged frons cuticle.